 AO.com uses its sponsorship of the Britain’s Got Talent TV show to provide evidence of stability and certainty.
 People understand that sponsorship of a major TV show like BGT costs a lot of money and that it will take a long time for the company to get a return on their investment.
 This is known as costly signalling and demonstrates to people that AO.com are investing for the long term and plan to be a major player in their sector in the future.

 Attention, preferences and loyalty are most strongly driven by our unconscious mind.
 Visual and audio clutter on a screen can disrupt this process and lead to mental depletion.

-Emotions help people process information and make decisions faster and are involved in all our decisions.
+Emotions help people process information and make decisions faster.
 Communications that target subconscious goals are more likely to be effective than purely rational benefits as they tap into human emotions.

 Given the sub-conscious mind is responsible for most of our purchase decisions it is pointless asking people to rationalise brand preferences.
 Because of this focus groups are a misleading and inappropriate method of research.

 It is still necessary to have strong logical reasons to purchase your brand, but they need to be aligned to implicit goals.
 Because people are social animals the behaviour of others, including traditions and norms, can also heavily influence the perceived value and rewards from a brand.